 The commander's machine gun mount was equilibrated with a spring connecting the machine gun rotor to the cupola's concentric ring.
 To enable the commander to aim and fire the gun, a firing grip was installed to the underside of the weapon.
 The equilibrator spring is seen on the left above, and the grip assembly is in the center.
 On the right, a view of the machine gun is provided from below with the spring and grip visible.
 The machine gun is secured in its gun latch at the cupola rear, but it is evident how little room remains behind the machine gun.
 (Picture from Weapon Mounts for Secondary Armament.)

-This is a later-production vehicle, as indicated by the ventilators and the lack of side hull doors.
+The tank on the left is a later-production vehicle, as indicated by the ventilators and the lack of side hull doors.
 The pistol ports and roof hatch over the 75mm gun sponson were retained, however.
 A stowage box is mounted on the rear deck, and the pistol ports feature protectoscopes.
-Note that the armor panel to the lower right of the ventilator was secured by slotted screws rather than rivets; this panel could be dismounted to ease installation or removal of the 75mm gun.
+Note that the armor panel to the lower right of the ventilator was secured by slotted screws rather than rivets; as seen on the right, this panel could be dismounted to ease installation or removal of the 75mm gun.
+(Right picture from TM 9-1307 Ordnance Maintenance--75-mm Tank Guns M2 and M3 and Mounts M1, M34, and M34A1.)

 A cross-section of a protectoscope is drawn here.
 The user was shielded against incoming fire via the prism that displaced the operator's eyes downward behind armor.
 (Picture from TM 9-750 Medium Tanks M3, M3A1, and M3A2.)